 Coupons are also a great way to get more bang for your buck during the holiday shopping season.
 If the thought of spending money on something for you and your kids to wear to upcoming holiday events makes you crazy, stores like Kohl’s offer coupons that soften the spending blow so you can celebrate in style without feeling guilty.

-Reduce Your Gift List
+Reduce and Focus Your Gift List

 If you’re looking around your house thinking you’ll have to clean out some of the clutter to make room for the gifts you’ll be receiving this season, dreading the impact that shopping will have on your finances, or can’t think of anything you “want”, consider talking to your friends and family about cutting back on gift exchanging.
 Instead of buying for everyone, do a Secret Santa in which everyone only buys for one other person.
 Or, talk to everyone and see if you can agree on setting a spending limit for gifts.
 In my immediate family, we limit it to one gift per person.
 While this formality might sound like a fun-sucker, it actually makes for a much more enjoyable gift giving experience.
 It makes shopping less stressful, and the single gift more meaningful.